top of page

 It’s a fun time here.
 Attending a game is a great sports entertainment investment.

 Some other items are worth noting.
-A Hall of Fame is inside the entry to the club level.
+A Hall of Fame is inside the entry to the Club level.
 It displays plaques and trophies of notable Albuquerque sports individuals.
-Unfortunately, it is only available for those with tickets in the club level.
+Unfortunately, it is only available for those with Club level tickets.

 The remarkable Sandia Mountain view is one your eyes will be drawn to throughout the game.